Travel guide

 2. Purchase the plan and receive the QR by email instantly.

-3. Scan it in your phone's settings to install the profile.
+3. Scan it in your phone settings to install the profile, before leaving home.

 4. Upon arrival in Manama, activate the eSIM data and browse.

-If it's your first eSIM, the guide on how to install an eSIM explains it step-by-step and gets you ready before you fly.
+If this is your first eSIM, the guide on how to install an eSIM explains it step-by-step and gets you ready before flying, including how two profiles coexist on the same phone without problems.

 Frequently asked questions